SkybuckFlying/Delphicoin/README.md

 This project converts the bitcoin c/c++ source code into Pascal/Delphi source code.

+### Most important rule when converting a c/c++ file to Delphi

+The converted delphi file must contain the bitcoin commit hash against which it was port.

+For now the conversion attempt will be done against a moving target.
+This means some delphi units may have been converted against an older bitcoin commit/hash these may have to be re-converted or updated later once a new bitcoin release happens.

-The aim of the project is to:
+## The aim of the project is to:

 1. Convert all necessary bitcoin c/c++ source code to Pascal/Delphi for easier studieing of bitcoin's operation.
 2. Work together with other Delphi/Pascal developers for fun and profit ! =D